nofitnessforpurpose/TopSlotDataPack/README.md

 - Read only EEPROM Data Pack
 - Top Slot Hardware testing in conjunction with <a target="_blank" rel="noopener noreferrer" href="https://github.com/nofitnessforpurpose/TopSlotSpy" >Top Slot Spy</a>

+There are a number of types of Data Pack, the first iteration is intended to support Linear addressed packs:
+Data Pack Type Summary
+Size	Type
+8K	Linear
+16K	Linear
+32K	Linear / Paged
+64K	Linear / Paged
+128K	Segmented and Paged

+RAMPACKS
+32K	Paged
+64K	Paged
+128K	Segmented and Paged

+In summary 8 to 64 K Data packs, or devices emulating these pack addressing schemes.

 ## Considerations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.